mirror/dd-wrt/src/router/rsync/rsync.1.md

     "bar".

-    One note of caution: if you use `--keep-dirlinks`, you must trust all the symlinks in the copy!
-If it is possible for an untrusted user to create their own symlink to any directory, the user could then (on a subsequent copy) replace the symlink with a real directory and affect the content of whatever directory the symlink references.
+    One note of caution: if you use `--keep-dirlinks`, you must trust all the symlinks in the copy or enable the [`--munge-links`](#opt) option on the receiving side!
+If it is possible for an untrusted user to create their own symlink to any real directory, the user could then (on a subsequent copy) replace the symlink with a real directory and affect the content of whatever directory the symlink references.
 For backup copies, you are better off using something like a bind mount instead of a symlink to modify your receiving hierarchy.

-    See also `--copy-dirlinks` for an analogous option for the sending side.
+    See also [`--copy-dirlinks`](#opt) for an analogous option for the sending side.

+    See the [SYMBOLIC LINKS](#) section for multi-option info.

 0.  `--hard-links`, `-H`